hotdoy/NomadBeans/user/pages/account/profile/profile.md

     favorites:
       type: checkboxes_html
       label: Favorite Cafes
-      help: 'To remove a cafe from your favorites, uncheck the cafe and then click save at the bottom of the page.' data-options@: '\Grav\Plugin\Gravel\Utils::getUserFavoritesWithNameAsLink'
+      help: "To remove a cafe from your favorites, uncheck the cafe and then click save at the bottom of the page." data-options@: '\Grav\Plugin\Gravel\Utils::getUserFavoritesWithNameAsLink'
+      outerclasses: "mt-2"
+      label_classes: "checkboxes-html-label-wrapper"
       use: keys
       validate:
         type: checkboxes